cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ms.author: krowley
 author: kccross
 manager: laurawi
-ms.date: 6/12/2018
+ms.date: 7/2/2018
 ms.audience: ITPro
 ms.topic: article
 ms.service: o365-administration
 localization_priority: Normal
 ms.assetid: d24bb387-c65d-486e-93e7-06a4f1a436c0

 description: "This article describes how Office 365 mitigates against phishing attacks that uses forged sender domains, that is, domains that are spoofed.
-It accomplishes this by analyzing the messages and blocking the ones that cannot be authenticated using standard email authentication methods, nor other sender reputation techniques.
-This change is being implemented to reduce the number of phishing attacks customers are exposed to."
+It accomplishes this by analyzing the messages and blocking the ones that can be authenticated neithe by using standard email authentication methods, nor other sender reputation techniques.
+This change is being implemented to reduce the number of phishing attacks organizations in Office 365 are exposed to."
 ---

 # Anti-spoofing protection in Office 365